- A top-level guide to data lakes

 Microsoft Azure Synapse Analytics

-Microsoft Azure is a data warehousing service provided by Microsoft that has unlimited analytic services.
+Microsoft Azure is a data warehousing service provided by Microsoft that has robust analytics services.
 Data integration, enterprise data warehousing, and big data analytics are all part of its analytics package.

-It’s considered to be faster than BigQuery and Redshift and is preferred by companies that value this feature.
+It’s considered to be faster than BigQuery and Redshift and is preferred by companies that value speed.

 Other Storage Services